adamchainz/djade/README.rst

 =====

 ``djade`` is a commandline tool that rewrites files in place.
-Run it on one or more files to modify them if necessary:
+Pass your Django version as ``<major>.<minor>`` to the ``--target-version`` flag and a list of template files.
+Djade will format and update the templates as necessary:

 .. code-block:: console

-    $ djade templates/index.html
+    $ djade --target-version 5.1 templates/index.html
     Rewriting templates/index.html

 Djade does not have any ability to recurse through directories.